 As with any breed, if you think the West Highland white terrier is right for you, be sure to do plenty of research before obtaining one.
-Talk to veterinarians, pet professionals, other Westie owners, reputable breeders, and Westie rescue groups to learn more.
+Talk to veterinarians, pet professionals, Westie owners, reputable breeders, and rescue groups to learn more.

-If you’re interested in similar breeds, look into these to compare the pros and cons:
+If you’re interested in similar breeds, check out:

-There’s a whole world of dog breeds out there for you to research to find the right one.
+There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!